 All first-time graduate students at High Point University are expected to participate in Graduate Orientation at the beginning of their first term of graduate enrollment.
-Orientation includes information sessions with the Dean of Graduate Studies and Program Directors, registration and other activities designed to prepare graduate students for a positive educational experience.
+Orientation includes information sessions with the Dean of the Graduate School and Program Directors, registration and other activities designed to prepare graduate students for a positive educational experience.

-Time Limitation for Degree
+Time Limitation